 Our physicians report that they are under-staffed and thus doing work that doesn't require their training, and yet staffing costs are one of our largest expenses.
 How can we afford additional staff?

 Most industries recognize the importance of maximally leveraging the skills of their highest trained workers.
-Healthcare has been an exception.
-Yet, by reassessing current assumptions about having minimal staff support, and factoring in the costs of burnout and of replacing physicians who cut back or leave, organizations have an opportunity for a triple win: a win for the patient, a win for the care team and a win for the organization.
+Health care has been an exception.
+Yet, by reassessing current assumptions about having minimal staff support, and factoring in the costs of burnout and of replacing physicians who cut back or leave, organizations have an opportunity for a triple win: a win for the patient, a win for the care team, and a win for the organization.

-Consider a hypothetical population of 6000 patients.
+Consider a hypothetical population of 6000 patients:

 Maslach Burnout Inventory

-Oldenburg Burnout Inventory
+Oldenburg Burnout Inventory16